-NO

-YES (identify the roadways and existing/proposed access points)

-No proposed driveways provide access to the project site via a roadway identified as a Regional Truck Route.
+\preceq NO YES (identify the roadways and existing/proposed access points) No access to the site is provided via a roadway identified as a Regional Truck Route

 04. If the development site is within one mile of an existing rail service, provide information on accessibility conditions.